 Carlos Frésquez, exploring identity and place through his work, remembers his first experiences with art.
 His kindergarten teacher made art magical and let him discover color mixing.More

-Jorge Rivas, the Frederick and Jan Mayer Curator of Spanish Colonial Art, will share his curatorial insights on the New World department’s extensive collection of paintings depicting the Virgin Mary, either alone or with the Christ child, from the Viceroyalty of Peru that date from the late 1500s to the early 1800s.
+Jorge Rivas Pérez, the Frederick and Jan Mayer Curator of Spanish Colonial Art, will share his curatorial insights on paintings depicting the Virgin Mary from the Viceroyalty of Peru.
+More

 Celebra tu creatividad y cultura cada primer sábado del mes con actividades bilingües para toda la familia.
 Visítanos el 5 de noviembre y participa en las siguientes actividades.
 More